What's the ideal email newsletter length?

 How long should an email newsletter be?

-As with most copywriting, we think it’s safe to say that emails should generally be on the shorter side.
+As with most things copywriting, we think it’s safe to say that emails should generally be on the shorter side.

 There are exceptions, of course, but in most cases you’re likely to see better results (opens and clicks) with an email of 200 words or less.
 Every study on the question of email newsletter length tends to come up with a different answer, but to be fair, very few arrive at a number over 200.